 P. Kent Hawryluk has served as a member of our board of directors since February 2015.
 He is the Co-Founder and has served as the Chief Business Officer of Avidity NanoMedicines LLC, a precision nanomedicines company, since January 2013.
 He is also Co-Founder and has served as the Chief Executive Officer of MB2 LLC, a clinical-stage company focused on diabetes and obesity, since May 2014.
-In January 2006, Mr. Hawryluk co-founded Marcadia Biotech Inc., which was acquired by Roche Holding Ltd., where he served as Chief Business Officer and Vice President, Business Development from January 2006 to April 2011.
+MB2 was acquired by Novo Nordisk in October 2015.
+Previously, in January 2006, Mr. Hawryluk co-founded Marcadia Biotech Inc., which was acquired by Roche Holding Ltd., where he served as Chief Business Officer and Vice President, Business Development from January 2006 to April 2011.
 He currently serves as partner of Twilight Venture Partners, LLC, a private seed and early-stage life science venture capital fund.
 He was a founding partner of JEGI Capital, LLC, a venture capital fund co-sponsored by GE Capital Corp. that launched in 2000.
 Mr. Hawryluk holds a B.A. from Princeton University, an M.B.A. from Kellogg School of Management at Northwestern University, and an M.S. degree in biology from Indiana University-Purdue University Indianapolis.
 Our board of directors believes Mr. Hawryluk should serve as a director based on his experience founding and developing biopharmaceutical companies and his knowledge of the biopharmaceutical industry.